jurihock/nanobind_uv_workspace_example/README.md

 This is a [nanobind](https://github.com/wjakob/nanobind) example project featuring [astral-sh/uv](https://github.com/astral-sh/uv) workspace containing several interdependent `.whl` packages.

+## Goals

+* Figure out how a single `.whl` package can be split into multiple interdependent `.whl` packages.

+* Trigger rebuilding of C++ bindings on every `uv run` during development.

+## Gotchas

+* `uv sync editable.rebuild=true` still creates a temporary environment for the build dependencies, which breaks the incremental build.
+This can be prevented by `uv sync --no-build-isolation`, but requires additional `.venv` manipulations.

+  Workaround: `sync.{bat,sh}`.

+* `uv build` insistently creates a isolated build environment rather than reusing existing build artifacts.
+This can slow down large projects considerably.
+It also appears to fail with C++ dependencies in [UV workspaces](https://docs.astral.sh/uv/concepts/projects/workspaces).

+  Workaround: `build.{bat,sh}`.

 ## Basic usage

 Build and run `test.py` example: